nikhil2050/FirstNodejsReactjsCodes/my_react_application/src/components/hooksExamples/NKReadme_hooks.txt

             Both "Data fetching" & "Event listeners" end up in the same code block of componentDidMount() Because of stateful logic - Cannot break components into smaller ones

+RULES OF HOOKS:
+    1. "Only call hooks at the top level"
+        Don't call hooks inside loops, conditions or nested functions

+    2. "Only call hooks from React functional components" Not from any regular JS function